 In conclusion, the main points I took away from WIRED Health 2018 are as follows.
 Firstly, people should not fear the advancement of technology; instead they should work together to help ease the burden of disease.
 Furthermore, the progress we make in the developed world needs to be applied to those in less fortunate areas; likewise there is something for us to learn from those who work in developing countries, innovating with limited resources.
 We are also moving away from the paternalistic model of Medicine; with access to an ever-increasing wealth of knowledge, people now more than ever are empowered to help themselves in their road to recovery.
 Finally, I would like to commend the immense amount of patience and dedication these speakers had.
 Many people had started these projects before I was born, proving that although it takes a huge amount of time, money and effort to change the world, it can be done.

-Saoirse Gibson is a fifth year medical student at HYMS.
+Saoirse Gibson is a final year medical student at HYMS.
 She recently completed her elective in Tanzania, where she undertook placements in Obstetrics and minor theatre, as well as going on safari in the Serengeti and scuba diving off the coast of Zanzibar.
 In the future, she hopes to travel and work abroad, especially in less developed countries where medical access is limited.